polkascan/py-substrate-metadata-docs/docs/phala/utility.md

 ### batch
 Send a batch of dispatch calls.

-May be called from any origin.
+May be called from any origin except `None`.

 - `calls`: The calls to be dispatched from the same origin.
 The number of call must not exceed the constant: `batched_calls_limit` (available in constant metadata).

-If origin is root then call are dispatch without checking origin filter.
+If origin is root then the calls are dispatched without checking origin filter.
 (This includes bypassing `frame_system::Config::BaseCallFilter`).

-\# &lt;weight&gt;
+\#\# Complexity
-- Complexity: O(C) where C is the number of calls to be batched.
+- O(C) where C is the number of calls to be batched.
-\# &lt;/weight&gt;

 This will return `Ok` in all circumstances.
 To determine the success of the batch, an event is deposited.
 If a call failed and the batch was interrupted, then the